datacann/ReCapProject/README.md

-İkinci El Araç Satış Platformu

-SON GÜNCELLEMELER
-Frontend tarafı için CustomerDetailDto oluşturuldu, CarDetailDto ve RentalDetailDto bölümleri düzenlendi.
-Bu Dto'lar için API tarafına kadar olan implementasyonları gerçekleştirildi.
-Postman üzerinden test edildi ve veriler doğrulandı.
-Cache, Transaction ve Performance entegrasyonu yapıldı. !!!
-Json Web Token ENTEGRASYONU yapıldı.

-CORE
-IEntity, IDto, IEntityRepository, EfEntityRepositoryBase yapıları bu katman içerisinde oluşturuldu.
-IDto: Özel sorgular ile çekilebilecek nesneler için oluşturulan arayüz.
-IEntityRepository: T generic yapısı ile kolayca implemente edilebilen, Gerçek DataAccess katmanındaki arayüzler için temel database işlemlerini tutmaktadır., EfEntityRepositoryBase: Entity Framework yapısı için yine generic bir yapıda context ve yapısını oluşturacak olan nesnesi(entity) yardımıyla temel database işlemleri için somut bir arayüz implementasyonunu sağlayacak iskeleti tutmaktadır.
-ICrudServices: Gerçek Business katmanında farklı nesnelere ait servisler için benzer veri tabanı işlemlerinin uygulanabilirliğini kolaylaştırmak amacıyla generic yapıda oluşturulmuştur.
-Autofac desteği getirildi.
-Fluent Validation desteği getirildi.
-(A)spect (O)riented (P)rogramming temel seviye giriş gerçekleştirildi.

-ENTITIES
-Database üzerinde CarImages tablosu ve ilgili sütunlar için (Id,CarId,ImagePath,Date) ilgili varlık oluşturuldu.
-Car adında bir sınıf ile araç özelliklerini tutan nesne oluşturuldu. Özellik olarak : Id, BrandId, ColorId, ModelYear, DailyPrice, Description alanları eklendi.
-Brand ve Color nesneleri eklendi.
-Bu nesneler Id ve Name özelliklerini taşımaktadırlar.
-Users tablosu oluşturuldu.
-Customers tablosu oluşturuldu Rentals tablosu oluşturuldu ve Key atamaları yapıldı.
-Projede bu tablolardaki elemanlara karşılık gelecek Entity'ler oluşturuldu.
-Yeni kullanıcılar, müşteriler ve kira kayıtları oluşturuldu.
+Rent A Car

+RECENT UPDATES CustomerDetailDto has been created for the frontend side, CarDetailDto and RentalDetailDto sections have been edited.
+For these DTOs, implementations up to the API side were carried out.
+Tested via Postman and data verified.
+Cache, Transaction and Performance integration has been made. !!!
+Json Web Token INTEGRATION has been done.

+CORE IEntity, IDto, IEntityRepository, EfEntityRepositoryBase structures were created in this layer.
+IDto: Interface created for objects that can be pulled with special queries.
+IEntityRepository: It holds the basic database operations for the interfaces in the Real DataAccess layer, which can be easily implemented with the T generic structure.
+EfEntityRepositoryBase: It will provide a concrete interface implementation for the basic database operations with the help of the object (entity) that will create the context and structure in a generic structure for the Entity Framework structure. holding the skeleton.
+ICrudServices: It has been created in a generic structure to facilitate the applicability of similar database operations for services belonging to different objects in the real Business layer.
+Added Autofac support.
+Added Fluent Validation support.
+A basic level introduction to (A)spect (O)riented (P)rogramming has been performed.

+A related entity has been created for the CarImages table and related columns (Id,CarId,ImagePath,Date) on the ENTITIES Database.
+An object holding vehicle properties was created with a class named Car.
+As feature: Id, BrandId, ColorId, ModelYear, DailyPrice, Description fields have been added.
+Added Brand and Color objects.
+These objects have Id and Name properties.
+The Users table has been created.
+Customers table was created Rentals table was created and Key assignments were made.
+Entities corresponding to the elements in these tables were created in the project.
+New users, customers and rental records are created.
 (SQL)

-DATAACCESS
-Resim silme, güncelleme yetkileri eklendi.
-Veritabanından ekleme, silme, listeleme gibi işlemleri içermektedir.
-Database için gerekli sorgular projeye eklenmiştir.
-Car, Brand ve Color nesneleri için Entity Framework altyapısını yazılmıştır.
-DAL operasyonlarında yeni eklenen Customers, Users ve Rentals için CRUD işlemleri yazıldı.

-BUSINESS
-Bir arabaya ait resimleri listeleme imkanı oluşturuldu.
-Fakat listede araç olmadığında şirket logosu kullanıldı.
-Resmin eklendiği tarih, sistem tarafından otomatik olarak encapsulation yardımıyla entity seviyesinde atanacaktır.
-Keyfi değer verildiğinde ise sistem o değeri tarih olarak alacaktır.
-Bir araba için maksimum 5 resim ekleme kısıtı getirildi.
-Resim silme, güncelleme yetkileri eklendi.
-Data Access katmanı aracılığıyla

-GetAllService() : Liste içerisindeki bütün araçları döndürmek, GetById(int id) : Dışarıdan verilen bir ID ile ilişkili nesneyi döndürmektedir.
-AddService(T entity) : Dışarıdan verilen bir nesnenin sisteme eklenmesi, UpdateService(T entity) : Dışarıdan verilen bir nesnenin sistemdeki eşleşen ilanın güncellenmesi, DeleteService(T entity) : Yine dışarıdan verilen bir nesne ile eşleşen ilanın silinmesi fonksiyonları gerçekleştirilmiştir.
-Fluent Validation ile yeni kısıtlamalar getirildi.

-CONSOLEUI
-Consolda bütün CRUD test işlemleri gerçekleştirilmektedir.
-Ayrıca GetCarDetails() ile farklı tablolarda bulunan CarName, BrandName, ColorName, DailyPrice bilgileri tabloların join edilmesi işlemi ile bir araya getirildi.
-Program.cs üzerinde yeni test operasyonları eklendi.
-Kiralama imkanı kod üzerinde gerçekleştirildi.
-Eğer araç ofis tarafından teslim alınmamışsa, yeni kiralama işlemi yapılması engellendi.

-WEBAPI
-Eklenen resimler API içerisindeki wwwroot içerisinde tutuldu.
-API aracılığyla resim ekleme işlemi gerçekleştirildi.
-WebAPI bölümü oluşturuldu.
-Business katmanındaki bütün servisler için API karşılığı getirildi.
+DATAACCESS Image deletion, update permissions have been added.
+It includes operations such as adding, deleting, listing from the database.
+The necessary queries for the database have been added to the project.
+Entity Framework infrastructure is written for Car, Brand and Color objects.
+CRUD operations were written for the newly added Customers, Users and Rentals in DAL operations.

+BUSINESS The possibility to list pictures of a car has been created.
+However, the company logo was used when there was no vehicle on the list.
+The date the picture was added will be automatically assigned by the system at the entity level with the help of encapsulation.
+When an arbitrary value is given, the system will take that value as a date.
+Added a maximum of 5 images for a car.
+Added image deletion, update permissions.
+Via the Data Access layer

+GetAllService() : Returning all vehicles in the list, GetById(int id) : Returns an object associated with an externally given ID.
+AddService(T entity) : Adding an externally given object to the system, UpdateService(T entity) : Updating the matching advertisement of an externally given object in the system, DeleteService(T entity) : Deleting the advertisement that matches with an externally given object.
+New restrictions have been introduced with Fluent Validation.

+All CRUD testing operations are performed in the CONSOLEUI Console.
+In addition, with GetCarDetails(), CarName, BrandName, ColorName, DailyPrice information in different tables were brought together by joining the tables.
+Added new test operations on Program.cs.
+The possibility of renting was realized on the code.
+If the vehicle has not been received by the office, a new rental transaction is blocked.

+WEBAPI Added images are kept in wwwroot in API.
+Image insertion was done via API.
+WebAPI part created.
+An API has been introduced for all services in the Business layer.

 ![READı](https://user-images.githubusercontent.com/59285855/121585127-e5f6c200-ca3a-11eb-8a2b-a230dec6871e.PNG)